counterfactual/monorepo/packages/node/docs/source/api.md

 ### Method: `getFreeBalance`

-Gets the free balance AppInstance of the specified channel.
+Gets the free balance AppInstance of the specified channel for the specified token.
+Defaults to ETH if no token is specified.

 Params:

 - `multisigAddress: string`
+- `tokenAddress?: string`

 Result: